binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 }
 ```

-This give you this result
+This gives you this result

 <div id="countdown-2014">
     <div class="conteneur">